 Table of Contents

 According to The Jed Foundation (JED), it’s important to look for signs of depression in the teenage and college years, since this is when symptoms often first develop.
-These signs include change in mood and thoughts, change in behaviors and physical symptoms.
+These signs include changes in mood and thoughts, changes in behaviors, and physical symptoms.
 It’s important to note that not everyone experiences the same symptoms of depression.

 Symptoms of depression include:

 JED reports that an estimated 2-15% of people who have major depression die by suicide.
-If you or someone you know is dealing with a depressive disorder, it’s important to watch for signs and symptoms that may indicate that the indvidual is at risk for suicide.
+If someone is dealing with a depressive disorder, it’s important to watch for signs and symptoms that may indicate that the individual is at risk for suicide.